philip82148/cpp-dump/README.md

 - Outputs to the standard error output (std::clog) string representations of a wide variety of types: multidimensional arrays, (multi)maps, (multi)sets, complex numbers, even error objects, and etc.
 - Automatically indents so that the output fits into the maximum line width.
+- Output is colored and the colors can be customized.
 - Header-only library, no build or dependencies required.
 - The macro version can dump variables along with the names.
 - User-defined types can also be dumped by using macros.
 - The string representation of variables is similar to JavaScript, Python and C++ syntax.
-- Output colors can be customized.

 ## Introduction